-Mental health experts have observed that, sometimes, when the narcissistic person doesn’t receive external validation, it can result in a high level of stress and hurt, and this can manifest as what some experts call narcissistic collapse or rage.
+Mental health experts have observed that, sometimes, when a narcissistic person doesn’t receive the external validation they believe they deserve, it can result in a high level of stress and hurt.

-Instead, some assume it’s a behavioral and emotional response to frustration and pain when someone feels they’ve had a setback.
+Instead, some assume a narcissistic breakdown is a behavioral and emotional response to frustration and pain when someone feels they’ve had a setback.

 Dr. Alexander Lapa, a psychiatrist at Ocean Recovery Centre in Blackpool, United Kingdom, explains that narcissistic collapse happens when a person with NPD can’t maintain their superior or confident image.

-When the person doesn’t get a constant supply of validation or someone injures their self-esteem, their confident and superior facade can collapse.
+When a narcissistic person doesn’t get a constant supply of validation or someone injures their self-esteem, their confident and superior facade can collapse.

-This may happen because someone doesn’t see them like they want to be seen, for example.
+A narcissistic collapse may happen because others don’t see the person like they want to be seen, for example.
 Or perhaps they didn’t get that promotion that they were convinced they deserved.
 Or their partner has left them.

 “A collapse can also be triggered as a self-defense technique if they feel their self-image or self-esteem is being threatened,” explains Lapa.

-For example, perhaps they’ve been exposed for doing something unethical or engaging in a manipulation game.
+For example, perhaps they’ve been exposed for doing something unethical or engaging in a narcissistic manipulation game.

 It may be challenging for some people to empathize with a narcissist if they’ve been on the receiving end of manipulation tactics or dismissive behaviors.